Kate Hawkesby: Political investigations not a good look

 Is what we're seeing here, with the increasing number of politicians taking up their time, just a case of our political representatives not knowing the rules well enough?
 Are they not paying enough attention?
 Or are they too cavalier with the rules?
 Or are they, worse still, actually breaking the law?
 Hopefully, the SFO gets to the bottom of it.
 But ratepayers in both major cities of Auckland and Christchurch should be rightly concerned.

-It feels like there're just a few too many allegations being lobbed against New Zealand politicians these days, who we should be able to trust beyond reproach.
+It feels like there are just a few too many allegations being lobbed against New Zealand politicians these days, who we should be able to trust beyond reproach.

 No, they're not always honest and transparent in what they say and do, but when it comes to the books, surely they should be squeaky clean?